ChristianLG2/Christian_Lira_online_resume/docs/index.md

 __Language learning__

-- Fluent in English and Spanish, can comunicate in diferent levels in German and Chinese.
+- Fluent in English and Spanish, can comunicate in Chinese.
 - Currently coursing a cluster in Chinese at BYUI.